Terraform 1.5.0 update information

 This is Matsuda (@msy_mtd_a5) from the Service Reliability Group (SRG) of the Technology Headquarters.

-This article summarizes the updates for Terraform version 1.5.
-I hope it will help you catch up.
+This article summarizes the update information for Terraform version 1.5.
+We hope it will help you catch up.

 This block can display an error message depending on the attributes of the specified resource.